-In addition to the Phase II clinical trials, the Phase I and Ib clinical trials of ispinesib, sponsored by GSK through our strategic alliance, or by the NCI that are still on-going, or awaiting data are as follows:
+In addition to the Phase II clinical trials, the Phase I and Ib clinical trials of ispinesib sponsored by GSK through our strategic alliance or by the NCI that are still on-going or awaiting data are as follows:

-Ispinesib with capecitabine: In the first quarter of 2007, GSK continued to conduct a dose-escalating, Phase Ib clinical trial evaluating the safety, tolerability and pharmacokinetics of ispinesib in combination with capecitabine.
+Ispinesib with capecitabine: In the second quarter of 2007, GSK concluded patient treatment in a dose-escalating, Phase Ib clinical trial evaluating the safety, tolerability and pharmacokinetics of ispinesib in combination with capecitabine.
 In 2006, clinical data were presented demonstrating that the combination of ispinesib and capecitabine may have an acceptable tolerability profile.
-The optimally tolerated regimen in this clinical trial was not defined; however, the MTD of ispinesib at 18 mg/m2, administered as an intravenous infusion every 21 days, was tolerated with therapeutic doses of capecitabine, specifically daily oral doses of 2000 mg/m2 and 2500 mg/m2 for 14 days, and plasma concentrations of ispinesib did not appear to be affected by the presence of capecitabine.
+The optimally tolerated regimen in this clinical trial was not defined; however, the MTD of ispinesib monotherapy (18 mg/m2, administered as an intravenous infusion every 21 days) was tolerated with therapeutic doses of capecitabine, specifically daily oral doses of 2000 mg/m2 and 2500 mg/m2 for 14 days.
+Plasma concentrations of ispinesib did not appear to be affected by the presence of capecitabine.
 Dose-limiting toxicities consisted of Grade 2 rash that did not allow 75% of the capecitabine doses to be delivered and prolonged Grade 4 neutropenia.
-In this clinical trial, a total of 12 patients had a best response of stable disease as determined using the RECIST criteria.
-GSK continues to treat a patient in the Phase Ib clinical trial of ispinesib in combination with capecitabine.
-We anticipate data to be available in the second half of 2007.
+In this clinical trial, a total of 12 out of 24 patients had a best response of stable disease as determined by RECIST.
+We anticipate final data from this clinical trial to be available in the second half of 2007.

-Pediatric Solid Tumors: In the first quarter of 2007, the NCI continued a dose-finding Phase I clinical trial in approximately 30 patients to evaluate ispinesib as monotherapy in pediatric patients with relapsed or refractory solid tumors.
-This clinical trial is designed to investigate the safety, tolerability, pharmacokinetic and pharmacodynamic profile of ispinesib in this patient population.
+Pediatric Solid Tumors: In the second quarter of 2007, the NCI continued a dose-finding Phase I clinical trial in approximately 30 patients to evaluate ispinesib as monotherapy in pediatric patients with relapsed or refractory solid tumors.
+This clinical trial is designed to investigate the safety, tolerability, pharmacokinetic and pharmacodynamic profile of ispinesib administered on days 1, 2 and 3 of a 21-day cycle in this patient population.

-Acute Leukemias, Chronic Myelogenous Leukemia, or Advanced Myelodysplastic Syndromes: The NCI also continues to treat patients in a Phase I clinical trial designed to evaluate the safety, tolerability and pharmacokinetics of ispinesib on an alternative dosing schedule in adult patients with relapsed or refractory acute leukemias, chronic myelogenous leukemia in blast crisis or advanced myelodysplastic syndromes.
-We anticipate data to be available from Stage 1 of this clinical trial in 2007.
+Acute Leukemias, Chronic Myelogenous Leukemia, or Advanced Myelodysplastic Syndromes: The NCI also continues to treat patients in a Phase I clinical trial designed to evaluate the safety, tolerability and pharmacokinetics of ispinesib administered on days 1, 2 and 3 of a 21-day cycle in adult patients with relapsed or refractory acute leukemias, chronic myelogenous leukemia in blast crisis or advanced myelodysplastic syndromes.

 We expect that it will take several years before we can commercialize ispinesib, if at all.
 Ispinesib is at too early a stage of development for us to predict if and when we will be in a position to generate any revenues or material net cash flows from any resulting drugs.
 Accordingly, we cannot reasonably estimate when and to what extent ispinesib will generate revenues or material net cash flows, which may vary widely depending on numerous factors, including, but not limited to, the safety and efficacy profile of the drug, receipt of regulatory approvals, market acceptance, then-prevailing reimbursement policies, competition and other market conditions.
-We have assumed responsibility for funding the development costs associated with ispinesib pursuant to the November 2006 amendment to our collaboration and license agreement with GSK.
+We have assumed responsibility for funding the development costs associated with ispinesib pursuant to the November 2006 amendment to the GSK Agreement.
 We intend to conduct a focused development program for ispinesib in the treatment of patients with locally advanced or metastatic breast cancer designed to further define the clinical activity profile of ispinesib in advanced breast cancer patients, and in preparation for potentially initiating a Phase III clinical trial of ispinesib for the second-line treatment of advanced breast cancer.
 As a result of this planned development activity, and if GSK does not exercise its option to resume responsibility for some or all of the development and commercialization activities associated with this drug candidate, our expenditures relating to research and development of this drug candidate will increase significantly.